xcomponent/react-gojs/README.md

 For example, in a Redux environment, the diagram model should be immutable (and stored in the redux store).
 The _onModelChange_ handler can dispatch actions to update the model.

--   updateDiagramProps: Method allows to update/modify Diagram properties dynamically once the diagram has been rendered.
+-   updateDiagramProps (optional parameter): Method allows to update/modify Diagram properties dynamically once the diagram has been rendered.
 It gives more control to the user, as it is a user-defined.
-Method could be kept empty, if nothing to be changed.
-Need to pass the method as props to the <GojsDiagram />.
     Basic implementation of the method.

 Example 1: